paulmillr/noble-secp256k1/README.md

 - `Point` has been changed to `PPoint`; which now works in 3d xyz projective coordinates instead of 2d xy affine.
 Its methods have been renamed: `multiply` to `mul`, `subtract` to `sub` etc. Use curves if you still need affine point
 - schnorr signatures, asn.1 DER, custom precomputes have been removed.
 Use noble-curves if you need them
-- Errors are sometimes thrown with empty messages and longer stack traces.
-Use curves if you need formatted errors
 - Support for environments that can't parse bigint literals has been removed

 ## License